simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 will be difficult.

-I note that data analysis workflows are very popular in fields in which data analysis is indispensible, as is the case in biomedical reserch, my focus area.
+I note that data analysis workflows are very popular in fields in which data analysis is indispensible, as is the case in biomedical research, my focus area.
 In this field, data generators, which typically lead the scientific enterprise, are not always trained data analysts.
 But the literature is overflowing with proposed workflows.